Eric Young (wrestler): Second return to Impact / TNA (2023–2026)

-Second return to WWE (2025–present)

-On the September 23 episode of NXT, Young, along with other wrestlers of the TNA roster, took part in a major storyline, where they invaded NXT and brawled with various wrestlers on the NXT roster.
+During the January 29, 2026 TNA Impact! episode, Young won the annual Feast or Fired, affording him an opportunity at the TNA X Division Championship.
+At Sacrifice on March 27, Young invoked his title shot but failed to win the championship from Leon Slater.
+On June 28 at the pre-show edition of Slammiversary, Young was defeated by Ricky Sosa in what would be his final match in TNA.
+On July 1, Young requested his release and was granted it by TNA, ending his three-year tenure with the promotion.

 Other media

 Young appears as a playable character in the video games TNA iMPACT!, WWE 2K18, WWE 2K19 and WWE 2K20.

 Fritz has hosted his own television program, Off the Hook: Extreme Catches, on the Animal Planet channel.
 After the first season ran successfully from July to September 2012, the show returned for a second season from June to August 2013.

 On April 26, 2014, Fritz announced that he would host No Limits, scheduled for May 30 on Animal Planet.
 The show ran for one season, beginning on May 30, 2014.
 The show consisted of Fritz taking part in various extreme sports and other activities.

 Personal life

 Fritz has been known for his raspy voice which he attributed to papillomas, which are non-cancerous warts that grow on the vocal cords, and has had 30 surgeries on his throat as of October 2024.